tresnick/SeekAndDelete/README.md

 # SeekAndDelete

-Long story short, couldn't find a targeted deletion tool that I liked so I made my own.
+Long story short, I couldn't find a targeted deletion tool that I liked so I made my own.

 This tool is being developed with digital forensics practitioners in mind.
 The goal here is to make a tool for practitioners with data remediation needs.